 What Causes Depression?

 When you get emotionally attached to something over a period, and it doesn’t exist anymore, it leaves a gap, and depression takes over to cope with the loss.
 Genetics, fluctuation in the hormone levels, some medical conditions, post-surgery reaction, and high stress levels also cause depression.
 It is a common yet severe problem that needs to be tackled before it gets out of hand.
-Let’s now find out how to do that.
+Let’s now find out how yoga and depression are related.

 Yoga As A Cure For Depression